The Top 5 Places To Stop on a Drive from Miami to Key West

 If you have the time, don’t try to cover all of this in one day.
 Take your time and stay somewhere along the way.
 A truly enjoyable road trip isn’t about getting from point A to B, it’s about the relaxed pace, the freedom of the open road and the adventures along the way.

-And if you want to get an even better experience while on this amazing road trip, check out the GyPSy Guide Miami to Key West app.
-It provides professional-quality audio tours, so you can learn even more about the area as you drive.
+And if you want to get an even better experience while on this amazing scenic drive, hit the road with the Miami to Key West Audio Tour and enjoy the freedom to set your own pace.